 Commercial Property Vacancy Inventory (2012)

-Mr. Anderson completed a project for a Victoria BC-based non-profit organization.
-Business Issue: The scope of the work involved the identification of suitable commercial space for office use, drop-in activity, and the large-scale assembly of people for group program activity.
+Mr. Anderson completed a real estate analysis project for a Victoria BC-based non-profit organization.
+The scope of the work involved the identification of suitable commercial space for office use, drop-in activity, and the large-scale assembly of people for group program activity.
 The methodology used to develop this commercial property vacancy inventory consisted of establishing the location of the relevant geographic market and then the identification of subject properties for the client.
 Secondary desk research of commercial real estate firms and the Multiple Listing Service websites were also used.
 Desk research was also used to determine the specific City of Victoria official community plan land use designations that applied to the properties.
 On-site meetings with property owner’s representatives represented the balance of the assignment.
 The results of the analysis were used to balance improved service efficiency with cost reduction objectives.

 Major Industrial Real Estate Property Taxation Impacts (2011)

-Philip Davies led this study for the Union of British Columbia Municipalities and BC Ministry of Community, Sport and Cultural Development in cooperation with Darryl Anderson of Wave Point Consulting Ltd. and David Lane of Lane Property Advisors Inc. Mr. Darryl Anderson of Wave Point Consulting was a senior consultant who provided analytical advice about the industrial property tax base, business investment decision making, case studies analysis and the completion of the final report.
+Philip Davies led this real estate study for the Union of British Columbia Municipalities and BC Ministry of Community, Sport and Cultural Development in cooperation with Darryl Anderson of Wave Point Consulting Ltd. and David Lane of Lane Property Advisors Inc. Mr. Darryl Anderson of Wave Point Consulting was a senior consultant who provided analytical advice about the industrial property tax base, business investment decision making, case studies analysis and the completion of the final report.
 Business Issue: The objective of the study was to assess the impact of municipal property taxes on business decisions such as major capital investments, renewal of existing plants, and temporary or permanent plant closures on major industries and logistics infrastructure.
 The study includes detailed case studies for major industrial real estate facilities defined as Class 4 properties under BC’s Assessment Act, from a sample selected to illustrate taxation impacts on industries in various stages of commodity price and product life cycles.
 The study also identified and analyzes the impact of other factors including other business costs relative to taxation levels.
 The study results can be used by policy makers to inform more fully decisions that impact investment and job creation in their communities.

 Office Inventory Vacancy Analysis (2010)

-Mr. Anderson completed a project for a Victoria BC-based non-profit organization.
-Business Issue: The scope of the work involved the identification of suitable commercial space for office use, drop-in activity and the large-scale assembly of people for group program activity.
+Mr. Anderson completed a real estate analysis project for a Victoria BC-based non-profit organization.
+The scope of the work involved the identification of suitable commercial space for office use, drop-in activity and the large-scale assembly of people for group program activity.
 The methodology used to develop this commercial property vacancy inventory consisted of establishing the location of the relevant geographic market and then the identification of subject properties for the client.
 Secondary desk research of commercial real estate firms and the Multiple Listing Service websites were also used.
 Desk research was also used to determine specific City of Victoria official community plan land use designations.
 On-site meetings with property owner’s representatives represented the balance of the assignment.
 The results of the analysis were used to balance improved service efficiency with cost reduction objectives.